Jacin Sinclair

 Jacin Sinclair (2 January 1972 – 9 December 2010) was an Australian professional rugby league footballer who played in the 1990s.
-He played for the Balmain Tigers twice, the Eastern Suburbs Roosters later renamed the "Sydney Roosters" and South Sydney Rabbitohs as a centre.
+He played for the Balmain Tigers twice, the Sydney Roosters (then known as the Sydney City Roosters) and the South Sydney Rabbitohs as a centre.

 Playing career

 Sinclair made his debut in 1991 for Balmain against the Gold Coast Seagulls.
 Sinclair featured more prominently for Balmain over the next two seasons and represented NSW City in 1993.
-In 1994, Sinclair joined South Sydney after having a fallout with Balmain coach Alan Jones.
-Sinclair spent three seasons at the club before joining Eastern Suburbs for the 1997 season.
+However, in 1994, Sinclair joined South Sydney after having a fallout with Balmain coach Alan Jones.
+Sinclair spent three seasons at the club before joining Sydney City for the 1997 season.

-In 1998, Sinclair returned to Balmain but was limited to 6 appearances over the final two seasons of his playing career due to injuries.
+In 1998, Sinclair returned to Balmain but was limited to six appearances over the final two seasons of his playing career due to injuries.
 Sinclair intended to play on beyond 1999 but was forced into early retirement after being unable to recover from chronic knee problems.
-Sinclair attempted to resurrect his career by coming out of retirement to play with South Sydney once again when the club was on the verge of readmission to the league but this never came to fruition.
+Sinclair attempted to resurrect his career by coming out of retirement to play with South Sydney playing at centre in the Charity shield in 2002 starting at centre.